visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 averaged strain.
-The LCS operator coupled with the Integral Curve (Hyperbolic LCS) and Limit Cycle (Elliptical LCS) operators provide a mechanism to calculate these structures and have been developed in cooperation between the VisIt PICS team and the Haller Group.
+The LCS operator coupled with the Integral Curve (Hyperbolic LCS) and Limit Cycle (Elliptical LCS) operators provide a mechanism to calculate these structures and have been developed in cooperation between the VisIt ICS team and the Haller Group.

 INCLUDE IMAGE of elliptical and hyperbolic LCS